kinvolk/lokomotive/docs/CONTRIBUTING.md

 Good:
 ```
-components/cert-manager: Update manifest to 0.2
+components/cert-manager: update manifest to 0.2

 Upstream charts for cert-manager has been released to 0.2.
 This commit